allyshaye/256/README.md

 * the board is full with no tiles left to combine (womp, click 'new game' to try again)

 ## languages
-256 is written entirely in Javascript.
+256 is written entirely in JavaScript.
 Tests are provided in the Jasmine framework.

 ## preview (click on image for YouTube video)